An interview about Chinese accents

-As a representative of the Confucius Institute, Xing Jin puts in a plug for the "People's Republic of China" as having adopted a standard language back in 1948.
+As a representative of the Confucius Institute, Xing Jin puts in a plug for the "People's Republic of China" as having adopted a standard language back in 1948, with extra points for noting that Taiwan is part of China.
 In fact, the adoption of Mandarin as the national standard language long predates the People's Republic.
 It was originally adopted by the Kuomintang (KMT) or Nationalists decades earlier and called guóyǔ ('national language').
 They still call it that in Taiwan and many parts of China, but Xing Jin rather ostentatiously uses the officially preferred name in China, pǔtōnghuà.
 It appears that Xing Jin is still trying to be a "teacher" rather than a scholar with something interesting to say.
 The fact that the whole discussion is supposed to be about "accents" is totally forgotten.

 In fact, Xing Jin herself actually gives a wonderful example of an accented pronunciation: she refers to Minnan (Mǐnnán), a dialect of Fujian province, in pure Hunanese style as Minlan (Mǐnlán).
 People from Hunan have a well-known difficulty pronouncing n at the start of syllables; they regularly convert n to l when speaking Mandarin.
 It's a pity that Xing Jin failed to mention this, because it's the closest we get in the interview to an actual regional accent.